 - Links, counted from the most recent scan

-- Average SEO, based on the latest Lighthouse SEO score summary
+- Average Accessibility, based on the latest Lighthouse Accessibility score summary for all the pages that Siteimp found when it scanned your website.

 If the website has not been scanned yet, these cards show that scan history is not available yet.
 That is normal for a newly added website.